Tvheadend on multiple servers

 I've opened this task in the hope that it will start a technical discussion on how we can implement this.

-Updated by Djuri Baars almost 8 years ago
+Updated by Djuri Baars about 8 years ago

 I am in a comparable situation, luckily I have in both locations 100 mbit FTTH, so the streaming is not a problem.